tommythorn/Reduceron/README.md

  - Flite: the F-lite to Red translator.
  - A Red emulator in C
  - York Lava: Reduceron is a York Lava program, which generate VHDL and Verilog
  - Support for Verilog simulation and synthesis for various FPGA dev kits.

 As much of the history as was available has been gathered and reduceron, york-lava, and the Flite distribution have been merged into one repository.

-HOW DO I USE IT?
+## HOW DO I USE IT?

 The was last tested with Haskell Platform 2012.4.0.0 for Mac OS X and Linux, 64-bit, but I expect it can be made to work on Windows.

 Optionally: just run make in the toplevel directory and a large regression run will start.
 The Verilog simulation part will take weeks to finish.

 To build:

    make

 Or run a specific test suite:

     make -C programs $X

-where $X is one of regress-emu, regress-flite-sim, regress-flite-comp, or regress-red-verilog-sim.
+where $X is one of `regress-emu`, `regress-flite-sim`, `regress-flite-comp`, or `regress-red-verilog-sim`.

 To build a hardware version of a given test

     cd fpga; make && flite -r ../programs/$P | ./Red -v

 where $P is one of the programs (.hs).
 Next, build a Reduceron system for DE2-115:

     make -C Reduceron/DE2-115

 Unfortunately programs can't currently be loaded dynamically but are baked into the FPGA image.
 It's a high priority goal to change that.

-WHERE IS THIS GOING?
+## WHERE IS THIS GOING?

 Plan:

-  Step 1: Port to Verilog and Altera.
+  1. Port to Verilog and Altera.
 DONE!

-  Step 2: Shrink to fit mid-sized FPGA kits (eg. DE2-115).
+  2. Shrink to fit mid-sized FPGA kits (eg. DE2-115).
 DONE!

-  Step 3: Support load/store to an external bus (the key difficulty is
-          stalling while waiting on the bus).
+  3. Support load/store to an external bus (the key difficulty is stalling while waiting on the bus).

-  Step 4: Use the program memory as a cache, making programs
-          dynamically loadable and dramatically raise the size limits.
+  4. Use the program memory as a cache, making programs dynamically loadable and dramatically raise the size limits.

 In some order:

-  Step I: Add basic primitives (mul, AND, OR, XOR, SHL, ASR, [SHR], ...)
+  - Add basic primitives (`(*)`, `(.&.)`, `(.|.)`, `(.^.)`, `(.<<.)`, `(.>>.)`, ...)
-          (*), (.&.), (.|.), (.^.), (.<<.), (.>>.)
-          DONE: (.&.)
+    DONE: `(.&.)`

-  Step ?: Improve Lava simulation and RTL gen
+  - Improve Lava simulation and RTL gen
        - Add a C backend for much faster simulation
        - Use names from the design
        - generate busses where possible
        - Make the design resettable

-  Step H1: Move the heap [and tospace] to external memory Step H2: Add a heap cache/newspace memory
+  - Move the heap [and tospace] to external memory
+  - Add a heap cache/newspace memory
-  Step H3: Implement the emu-32.c representation for the external heap
+  - Implement the emu-32.c representation for the external heap

-  Step ?: Haskell front-end
+  - Haskell front-end

 Finally: Performance improvements

-OPEN QUESTIONS, with answers from Matthew:
+## OPEN QUESTIONS, with answers from Matthew:

 Q1: Currently there doesn't seem an efficient way to handle toplevel
     variable bindings (CAFs).
 What did the York team have in mind there